phoebeschmidt/phoebe-acme-tech-shop/README.md

 1. change quantity isn't yet implemented
 1. figure out testing components with redux; there isn't much other interesting logic to test besides component
-1. numerous styling improvements can be made :)
+1. numerous styling improvements
-1. error handling: when discount/special items are added to the cart, on subsequent calls the backend doesn't know their SKU. this stops any more actions being taken on this cart (remove, add, etc)
+1. error handling: when discount/special items are added to the cart, on subsequent calls the backend doesn't know their SKU. this stops any more actions being taken on this cart (remove, add, etc).
+Related: you can't remove these items because they are automatically added back when saving the cart
 1. I currently only use redux to store the state of the shopping cart.
 I make calls to the API for every ArticleDetails component and every time the catalog component is rendered; this, clearly, could be improved.
 1. Error handling. with more time with redux, perhaps I could implement a "global error" reducer or some other solution
 1. "Not Found" page flashes before article detail page loads